MSC Graphics Technology Lab Policy

 - shall train and assist midshipmen, faculty and staff in other graphics operations such as bulletin board creation, sign-making, laminating, binding and other less technology-intense graphics operations.

 - does not support personal use.(Examples of personal use include: office/building decor, decorations, home use materials, etc.)

 - offers self-help consultations and training classes for Naval Academy midshipmen, faculty, and staff on a first‑come, first-served basis or by scheduled appointments.
 Personnel from tenant activities, non‑appropriated‑ funded activities, and USNA-related private activities may attend classes on a "space available" basis.

 - staff will assist midshipmen, faculty, and staff with computer programs and design assistance for computer-based projects and in preparing design work so that it may be transferred to DAPS for production, printing, and mounting as directed by the appropriate funding source.
 The MSC Graphics Technology Lab does not support large-quantity printing.

 One of the major expenses of the MSC Graphics Technology Lab operation is cost for materials associated with posters (poster board and printing/mounting operations) and vinyl‑lettering production.
-These services are reserved for Academic projects, Battalion Staff Bulletin boards, Commandant events (Service Assignment and like events etc.).
+These services are reserved for Academic projects, and Superintendent sponsored events (Service Assignment and like events etc.).
+Superintendent sponsored events will need approval from the Superintendent's office.
 Other approved users desiring material support must secure approval in advance and in writing from the MSC COR or MSC Director.

 Midshipmen seeking materials for "spirit boards", booster posters ("Beat Army”), “Pro Reports", Bancroft bulletin boards and personal/non‑academic activities should obtain new materials sold at the Midstore or elsewhere.
 The graphics staff will provide guidance and design assistance as their time permits.